MicrosoftDocs/azure-video-indexer/azure-video-indexer/accounts-overview.md

 With a trial account, Azure AI Video Indexer provides up to 2,400 minutes of free indexing when using the [Azure AI Video Indexer](https://www.videoindexer.ai/) website or the Azure AI Video Indexer API (see [developer portal](https://api-portal.videoindexer.ai/)).

 The trial account option is not available on the Azure Government cloud.
 For other Azure Government limitations, see [Limitations of Azure AI Video Indexer on Azure Government](connect-to-azure.md#limitations-of-azure-ai-video-indexer-on-azure-government).

+> [!NOTE]
+> Any trial account that has not been logged into for 12 months might be deleted.
+To prevent its deletion, simply log into the trial account.

 ## Paid (unlimited) account